 “What’s so hard about foreign language typesetting?”

-Depends whether you want it to be right or not, really.
-The tricky bit in multilingual typesetting isn’t what you DO – it’s what you need to KNOW.
-Simply replacing English with Chinese – often offered as “Chinese typesetting” – isn’t really that difficult, which is why so many offer it.
-Making that Chinese typesetting really work in China – so retaining all of the visual impact in face, style, colour, and so on – THAT’s hard.
+The trick in multilingual DTP isn’t what you do – it’s what you KNOW.
+Just replacing English text with Chinese – often offered by other providers as “Chinese typesetting” – is actually easy, which is why it’s common.
+But making that Chinese typesetting correct in China – with the proper layout and style rules, and the impact in face, style, colour – THAT’s hard.

-Arabic typesetting – or typesetting other right-to-left (RTL) languages such as Hebrew or Farsi – is extremely error-prone unless you really know what you’re doing, and we’ve spotted many examples of “Arabic typesetting” that are, literally, backwards.
-Sure, the layouts need “flipping”.
-Less obvious – and often missed – is that graphs, flowcharts and tables need reversing too.
-But what really catches out novices is the text itself.
-Unless you know what to look for it’s easily missed, but to the Arabic audience the result is pure gobbledegook.
+Arabic DTP – or Hebrew or Farsi typesetting, or other right-to-left (RTL) languages is REALLY error-prone unless you know what you’re doing, and we’ve seen lots of “Arabic typesetting” that is, quite literally, backwards.
+But there’s far more to it than “flipping” layouts – graphs, flowcharts and tables need reversing too.
+But what catches out most wannabe providers is that the text itself (except numbers) needs to be (kind of) reversed… or to the Arabic reader the result is pure gobbledegook.

-Asian languages in addition bring a myriad of font issues.
-Did you know for example that Hong Kong Chinese has characters not found in many Chinese fonts?
-Or that Traditional Chinese uses different characters to those used on mainland China?
+Asian languages also bring a myriad of font issues.
+Did you know that Hong Kong Chinese has characters not found in most Chinese fonts?
+Or that Chinese outside China is different to Chinese INSIDE China?

-And then of course there’s the stuff that trips-up most non-linguist typesetters – such as the spaces, numbering and name formats in French.
+Then there’s basic stuff that most non-linguist typesetters get wrong – like the spaces, currency, numbering and names in French.

 “I’m getting weird characters – what’s that about?”

-Most fonts don’t include all the characters needed for multilingual typesetting.
-Sometimes that’s obvious – for example, where empty “boxes” appear instead of characters.
-Far more dangerous are fonts that omit just one or two glyphs, especially when the app auto-substitutes another character instead – Tajik is one.
-That’s why professional proofreading is so important.
+Most fonts omit characters needed in multilingual typesetting.
+Sometimes that’s obvious – for example, where “boxes” appear instead of characters.
+Trickier are fonts that omit just one or two glyphs, especially when your app auto-substitutes another character – Tajik is one example.
+That’s why professional proofreading MATTERS.

-While Unicode fonts are continually developing, many still give problems even in common languages like Greek & Turkish, Russian, and CE languages (Czech, Bulgarian, Hungarian…).
-Some languages such as Tamil, Amharic or Georgian have unique character sets, and many Indian and other Asian languages are problematic.
-RTL languages really need professional handling.
+While Unicode fonts are continually developing, older fonts are often problematic even in “easy” languages like Greek & Turkish, Russian, or CE languages (Czech, Bulgarian, Hungarian…).
+Many languages – such as Tamil, Amharic or Georgian – have unique character sets, and most Indian and other Asian languages can be problematic.
+RTL languages really do need professional handling.

 “Amharic and Tajik?
 Wow… Anything else?”

 Common issues are too much text (French can be 30% longer than English) – too little (Finnish can be 25% shorter!) – or word length.
-German compound words can be very long indeed – correct hyphenation is essential, and is often badly done which to the German reader is an instant turn-off.
+German compound words can be very long indeed – correct hyphenation is essential, and when badly done is an instant turn-off to the German reader.